jcaroval/Master-thesis/HPC-log.md

 md5sum "$file" >> md5sums.txt;
 done
 ```
-<h2> 1.3 Create MultiQC files to investigate the quality of the raw files.</h2>
+<h2> 1.3 Create MultiQC files</h2>

+This is done to investigate the quality of the raw files before trimming.
 ```
 multiqc *.fq.gz
 ```